 15. Prohibition from adjudicating in certain matters or from using certain information

-(1) A warden who acts or adjudicates in any matter in which he has directly or indirectly any pecuniary interest, is guilty of a crime.
+(1) A warden who acts or adjudicates in any matter in which the warden has directly or indirectly any pecuniary interest, is guilty of a crime unless —

+(a) the warden declares the nature of the interest to each of the parties to the matter; and

+(b) each of the parties consents to the warden so acting or adjudicating.

-Penalty: Imprisonment for 2 years or a fine of $1 000.
+Penalty: imprisonment for 2 years or a fine of $1 000.

 (2) A warden or an officer appointed pursuant to section 11 who uses any information that comes to his knowledge in the course of, or by reason of, his appointment as a warden or as such an officer for the purpose of personal gain is guilty of a crime.